Tohoku Travel Guide

 Tohoku translates as "east–north," and it is a path less traveled by foreign tourists.
 Though the recent addition of bullet trains has made getting up here easier, Tohoku is still a world away from the crowded south.
 The mountain villages are more remote, the forests more untamed, and the people more reserved and wary of outsiders.
 But don't be fooled, they are quite friendly if you show them you appreciate the pace, look, and feel of things.

 Hotels in Tohoku run the gamut from minuscule to behemoth, and often reflect local character.
-Make advance lodging reservations for the busy summer season...read more
+Make advance lodging... read more

 Tohoku is a great place for fresh food, whether from the fields, mountains, forests, or seas.
-Restaurants range from local sake shacks to upscale sushi...read more
+Restaurants range from local... read more

 Things To Do in Tohoku